 The Dutch West India Company also favored Jewish immigrants who had money, needed a freer place to live, and were people with an important role in Protestant prophetic views on the course of history ending with the return of the Jewish Messiah Jesus.
 This inclination toward the Jews was one of the seeds of American Protestant Hebraism that eventually led to United States presidents endorsing the formation of a new Israel in the Middle East.

-However, the Dutch recruitment of the Protestants still persecuted in other countries brought along their differences of history and religion.
+However, the Dutch recruitment of the Protestants still persecuted in other countries brought along their differences in history and religion.
 The Protestants were divided by economic, political, and religious interests.
-The Puritan Revolution was just taking hold in England, and there was considerable debate over what was religiously allowable in the Puritan Movement.
+The Puritan Revolution was taking hold in England, and there was considerable debate over what was religiously allowable in the Puritan Movement.
 In fact, the title “Puritan” can mean many things, but we are using it here to refer to all of the reforming, dissenting groups in England.

 The lower classes leaned toward more anarchic visions of religion, self, and society.
 They promoted such Puritan movements as Quakerism, Ranters (loud complainers about any authority except the light of one’s own heart), Diggers (Puritan agrarian romanticists), and Levellers (promoters of radical equality of all people).
 The Quakers took pains to distinguish themselves from the Ranters and Diggers who seemed to conflate violent political anarchy (every man governs himself, no state allowed) with the peaceful religious Quaker conviction that every person is his own pastor.